ahollenbach/steam-database-explorer/README.md

-steam-database-explorer
+Steam Database Explorer
 =======================

-A Java GUI that fetches and presents some information obtained via the Steam API
+The Steam Database Explorer is a Java GUI that fetches and presents some information obtained via the Steam API.
+The project is under active development by Andrew Hollenbach and Andrew De Voe from the Rochester Institute of Technology.